scaramonche/RINalyzer/README.md

 News
 ----

+**June 2014**
-**2014/06/30: A new version of RINalyzer for Cytoscape 3.x is released.**
+A new version of RINalyzer for Cytoscape 3.x is released.
 RINalyzer has been greatly extended with new functionality and is now using the [structureViz2 app](http://www.cgl.ucsf.edu/cytoscape/structureViz2/) to interact with UCSF Chimera.
 For a brief introduction of the new features click [here](doc/app_features.php).
 The RINalyzer app is now available for download [here](plugin.php) and the structureViz app [here](http://apps.cytoscape.org/apps/structureViz2).
 All requirements and installation instructions are available [here](./doc/install.php).

+**December 2014**
-**2014/06/30: A new version of RINerator is released.**
+A new version of RINerator is released.
 In particular, it computes conservation scores from a user-specified multiple sequence alignment, retrieves biochemical amino acid properties from external resources, and generates RINs compatible with Cytoscape 3.x and RINalyzer 2.x.
-For more information, see the [RINerator webpage](rinerator.php).
+For more information, see the [RINerator webpage](./doc/rinerator.md).

+Our poster from VIZBI 2014 (abstract available [here](http://www.vizbi.org/Posters/2014/D16)):
 [![Figure](doc/images/app3_small.png)](doc/images/app3.png)

-Our poster at VIZBI 2014 (abstract available [here](http://www.vizbi.org/Posters/2014/D16)).

 * * *